 Banners and Poles

-Policy: Banners may not be hung and poles may not be brought into Tiger Stadium unless approved by LSU Athletic Administration – must show proof for admission.
+Policy: Banners may NOT be hung and poles may NOT be brought into Tiger Stadium unless approved by LSU Athletic Administration – must show documentation of the approved request for admission.

 Beverage Policy (Alcohol)

-Policy: The possession or consumption of alcohol in the general seating areas of Tiger Stadium is expressly prohibited by University policy.
+Policy: The possession or consumption of alcohol in the general seating areas of Tiger Stadium is expressly prohibited.
 Stadium personnel and law enforcement agencies will enforce this policy.
 Persons who are intoxicated or who are in possession of alcohol are subject to ejection from the stadium.

 Reason: LSU is committed to providing all fans with a safe, fun and enjoyable experience.
-Fans are encouraged report those in violation of this policy.
-In an effort to encourage an enjoyable experience for all fans in Tiger Stadium, persons who are intoxicated or who are in possession of alcohol will be ejected from the stadium.
+Fans are encouraged to report those in violation of this policy.

 Reason: The sale of images with current student-athletes is against NCAA rules and can risk the eligibility of LSU student-athletes.
 Additionally, any commercial use of photos of Tiger Stadium, campus landmarks or identifiable campus elements is prohibited without the prior written approval of the University.

 Policy: Anyone leaving the stadium must have an unscanned new ticket to return to the stadium.
-Once a ticket has been scanned or the stub removed, it may not be used again for re-entry, unless otherwise directed by LSU officials in emergency situations.
+Once a ticket has been scanned, it may not be used again for re-entry, unless otherwise directed by LSU Event Management (or gameday officials) in emergency situations.

 Reason: SEC rules prohibit "pass out checks" from being issued.